coveo/ui-kit/packages/samples/vuejs/README.md

 ### Using custom components

-Writing your own components to leverage Vue components should be as straightforward as using the atomic components on any other page.
-However, it becomes a little bit trickier when you want to use a custom Vue component inside your result templates which, as shown above, need to be passed down as raw html.
+Writing your own components to leverage Vue components should be as straightforward as using Atomic components on any other page.
+However, it becomes a little bit trickier when you want to use a custom Vue component inside your result templates which, as shown above, need to be passed down as raw HTML.

-For example, in this project we defined the simple `ResultTextField` component, which takes a `label` and a `field` as `props` and render some atomic components
+For example, in this project we defined the simple `ResultTextField` component, which takes a `label` and a `field` as `props` and render some Atomic components.

 ```html
 <!-- ResultTextField.vue -->